wendigo/go-bind-plugin/README.md

 **Note** that `-interface` effectively enables `-hide-vars` so variables won't be exported from the plugin.

+### Generated code quality

+Generated code passes both `go vet` and `golint` and can be formatted using `gofmt -s -w`.
+Exported symbols names are not changed in any way so names not following [go naming convention](https://golang.org/doc/effective_go.html) will still be reported by `golint` as invalid.

 ### Example generated wrapper information

 ```